 This is precisely why Instagram posts with 11 or more hashtags get better engagement.
 That doesn’t mean there’s a ceiling for hashtags either!
 The only rule of thumb to keep in mind is that your hashtags should be relevant.
 Don’t put a hashtag in just to have a hashtag.

 I didn’t include this one in the infographic because there’s no hard data on it, but it seems to be just as important.
 The better your description and the better it tells the story of your image, the more engagement you’ll get.
-The Instagram account is the perfect example of this.
+The Instagram account is a perfect example of this.
 They include a thorough story behind each image they post.Tell the story of your picture in the description on Instagram to increase engagement.
 Click To Tweet

-Including your image’s story not only helps orient the viewer, it also makes your picture more searchable.
+Including your image’s story not only helps orient the viewer, but it also makes your picture more searchable.
 Images aren’t searched very easily with today’s technology (though that’s changing fast), so Instagram relies on what you write to help people searching find what they’re looking for.

 Make sure you read more about how to set up your Instagram profile for business.